 Ron Hextall -- who was reacquired the previous summer following two seasons away from Philadelphia -- turned aside 26 of 29 Buffalo shots to backstop the Flyers triumph.

 1996 -- Dan Quinn and Eric Lindros scored power play goals late in the first period as the Flyers came out with an early fury and held on for a 3-1 victory over the Florida Panthers at Miami Arena.
 The win gave Philadelphia a 2-1 series lead in the Eastern Conference Semifinal.

 Quinn and Lindros each scored power play goals in less than a minute span, with both man advantages coming as a result of a Brian Skrudland double-minor for high-sticking Rod Brind'Amour.

 Florida's Paul Laus cut the lead in half in the second, before Trent Klatt restored the two-goal lead early in the third.

 Ron Hextall made 24 saves for the Flyers.

 The game ended with a brawl at the 20:00 mark, sparked by an altercation between Lindros and Panthers defenseman Ed Jovanovski.

-1997: Dale Hawerchuk and Paul Coffey paced a three-goal first period as the Flyers cruised to a 4-1 triumph over the Buffalo Sabres at the CoreStates Center, to give Philadelphia a 3-0 Eastern Conference Semifinal series lead.
+1997 -- Dale Hawerchuk and Paul Coffey paced a three-goal first period as the Flyers cruised to a 4-1 triumph over the Buffalo Sabres at the CoreStates Center, giving Philadelphia a 3-0 Eastern Conference Semifinal series lead.

 Hawerchuk scored a goal and set up another pair, while Coffey assisted on all three as the Flyers dominated the opening frame.
 They outshot Buffalo by a 15-8 count and in addition to Hawerchuk's tally, also received markers from Eric Lindros and Rod Brind'Amour.